VuLe005/Website-Dsc80/Hypothesis.md

 ---

 Question: Do tanks/bruiser have higher damage mitigated per minute compared to tanky supports?
+Null Hypothesis: Tanks/bruisers have a higher damage mitigated than tanky supports.
+Alternate Hypothesis: Tanks/bruisers have a lower damage mitigated than tanky supports.
+Test Statistic: Difference in Means
+Alpha Level: .05

+Explanation:
+    Null Hypothesis: Tanks/bruisers should have higher damage mitigated per minute due to being a solo laner ( Top Lane ) Alternate Hypothesis: Opposite to the null hypothesis.
+Tanky supports should be protecting their ADC, and shielding the damage
+    Test Statistic: We should be able to see a mean difference if true, since damage mitigated per minute is a numerical value
+    Alpha Level: We set an alpha level of .05, because this is common and is enough to showcase if our p-value is true

 <p class="message">
     This section is dedicated to the Hypothesis Testing